Tinche/quattro/README.md

 ______________________________________________________________________

-**quattro** is an Apache 2 licensed library, written in Python, for task control in asyncio applications.
+**quattro** is an Apache 2 licensed library, written in Python, for advanced task control in asyncio applications.
 _quattro_ is influenced by structured concurrency concepts from the [Trio framework](https://trio.readthedocs.io/en/stable/).

-_quattro_ supports Python versions 3.9 - 3.11, including PyPy.
+_quattro_ supports Python versions 3.9 - 3.13, including PyPy.

 ## Installation